-The following table sets forth our interests in developed and undeveloped crude oil lease acreage in California and our undeveloped crude oil lease acreage in Michigan held by us as of February 28, 2018.
+The following table sets forth our interests in developed and undeveloped crude oil lease acreage in California and our undeveloped crude oil lease acreage in Michigan held by us as of February 28, 2019.
+As of December 2018, our interest in undeveloped lease acreage in Michigan increased to 70%.
 These ownership interests generally take the form of working interests in crude oil leases that have varying terms.
 Developed acreage includes leased acreage that is allocated or assignable to producing wells.
 Undeveloped acreage includes leased acres on which wells have not been drilled or completed to a point that would permit the production of commercial quantities of crude oil, regardless of whether or not the acreage contains proved reserves.
 Gross acres represents the total number of acres in which we have an interest.
 Net acres represents the sum of our fractional working interests owned in the gross acres.

-Develo oped Undevelo eloped Tot al
+Develo Developed Undev eloped T Total

+.
 Gross Net Gross Net Gross Net

 California 800 292 4,261 1,575 5,061 1,867

-Michigan - - 1,400 420 1,400 420
+Michigan 1,400 980 1,400 980

-Total Acreage 800 292 5,661 1,995 6,461 2,287
+Total Acreage 800 292 5,661 2,555 6,461 2,847

-Average working interest 36.5% 35.2% 35.4%
+Average working interest 36.5% 45.1% 44.1%